Tommy Edman Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 17th in the league.
+- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.77).
+- The Reds' 4.84 team ERA ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to allow 221 total home runs at a clip of 1.4 per game (third-most in the league).
+- Reds pitchers combine to allow the third-most home runs in baseball (222 total, 1.4 per game).

-- In his last outing on Saturday against the Pittsburgh Pirates, the right-hander threw five innings, allowing three earned runs while surrendering five hits.
+- His last time out came on Tuesday against the Cleveland Guardians, when the righty threw three innings, surrendering seven earned runs while allowing eight hits.

-- In four games this season, the 22-year-old has amassed a 5.66 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .220 to his opponents.
+- The 24-year-old has amassed a 4.71 ERA and 12.3 strikeouts per nine innings across 21 games this season, while giving up a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.